stuntrally/stuntrally/Contributing.md

 ------------------------
 ## Track creators

-If you manage to create an interesting track, it can be released in future versions.
+If you manage to create an interesting track, it can be included in future versions.
 Tracks are shared on [this forum](https://forum.freegamedev.net/viewforum.php?f=80).
 If needed I usually finish them and improve FPS (performance), may change something.
 Tracks are licensed GPLv3 by default.